The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 CeraVe Oil Control Moisturizing Gel-Cream review best drugstore for oily skin

-Best for: Oily, combo, or breakout-prone skin that still wants ceramides
+Best for: Oily or breakout-prone skin that still wants ceramides

 Key ingredients: Niacinamide, ceramides, licorice root extract

 This is the CeraVe I wish more people knew about.
-Everyone defaults to the tub or the PM lotion, but if your skin leans oily or you're combo and tired of that midday shine… this is the one.
+Everyone defaults to the tub or the PM lotion, but if your skin leans oily and you're tired of that midday shine, this is the one.
 It's got the same ceramide backbone CeraVe is known for, plus niacinamide and licorice root to help control oil without stripping your barrier.
 It dries down matte-ish without feeling tight, which is honestly hard to find at this price point.

-If you'd splurge, it'd be… Kiehl's Ultra Facial Cream.
-Kiehl's is more 'velvet hug' than 'disappears instantly,' but both land in the same sweet spot for combo skin that doesn't want to feel greasy.
+If you'd splurge, it'd be Kiehl's Ultra Facial Cream.
+Kiehl's is more 'velvet hug' than 'disappears instantly,' but both land in the same sweet spot for skin that doesn't want to feel greasy.

 Best for Sensitive Skin